Connecticut Valley Hospital Addiction Services Division - Middletown Connecticut

 Connecticut Valley Hospital Addiction Services Division - Middletown, CT

-Connecticut Valley Hospital Addiction Services Division is treatment center located at Tynan Circle in the 06457 zip code in Middletown, CT that offers medication assisted addiction treatment.
-It accepts people with trauma, adult women and people with co-occurring substance use and mental disorders into its treatment service.
-Connecticut Valley Hospital Addiction Services Division provides naltrexone administration, methadone detox and buprenorphine maintenance to adults and young adults.
-Some of the treatment approaches used by Connecticut Valley Hospital Addiction Services Division consist of rational emotive behavioral therapy, contingency management/motivational incentives and dialectical behavior therapy.
-Connecticut Valley Hospital Addiction Services Division also includes detox programs and offers cocaine detoxification, benzodiazepines detoxification and methamphetamines detoxification.
+Connecticut Valley Hospital Addiction Services Division is treatment center located at Tynan Circle in the 06457 zip code in Middletown, CT that offers medication assisted treatment for addiction.
+It accepts people with trauma, court/judicial system clients and adult women into its treatment program.
+Connecticut Valley Hospital Addiction Services Division provides relapse prevention from naltrexone, buprenorphine maintenance and methadone detox to young adults and adults.
+Some of the treatment approaches used by Connecticut Valley Hospital Addiction Services Division consist of dialectical behavior therapy, relapse prevention and rational emotive behavioral therapy.
+Connecticut Valley Hospital Addiction Services Division also provides detox programs and offers methamphetamines detoxification, cocaine detoxification and benzodiazepines detoxification.

 Address: Tynan Circle, Middletown, CT 06457